fragkp/laravel-route-breadcrumb/README.md

 #### Index

-On some websites, you wish to have always an index inside your breadcrumb.
+On some websites, you wish to have always an index inside your breadcrumbs.
 Use the `breadcrumbIndex` method.
 **This method should only be used once.**
 > Note: `breadcrumbIndex` sets also the breadcrumb title for this route.
 ```php